iitpvisionlab/hyperhazeoff/README.md

-# HyperDID: Hyperspectral Dehazing Image Dataset
+# HyperHazeOff: Hyperspectral Remote Sensing Image Dehazing benchmark

 ## Code
 The code will be available soon.